kyle-tobin46/AudioReader2.0/README.md

 - Regex / JSON

 ## 🚧 Current Status
 This project is still in development.

+Current Status:
+- Converts epub into folder of txt files separated by chapter
+- Identifies dialogue and attributes it accordingly by speaker
+- Outputs the new chaptername_dialogue.txt

 Future goals include:
 - Better speaker attribution using character context
 - Integration with more realistic AI voices (e.g. ElevenLabs or TTS APIs)
 - Full audiobook export with chapter support